Thesis and dissertation proofreading

 • Their feedback patterns

-You’ll start to ‘pre-correct’ for their style over time.
+By doing this, you’ll start to ‘pre-correct’ for their style over time.

 6. Follow through (reliability = trust)